NixOS/nix.dev/source/tutorials/nix-language.md

 The example imports the Nix expression from the search path `<nixpkgs>`, and applies the resulting function to an empty attribute set `{}`.
 Its output is assigned the name `pkgs`.

-It cannot be inferred from the code above, but `pkgs` is an attribute set of Derivations.
-That is, each of its attributes ultimately boils down to a call to `derivation`.

-Converting the attribute `pkgs.nix` to a string with [antiquotation](antiquotation) is allowed, as `pkgs.nix` is a Derivation.
+Converting the attribute `pkgs.nix` to a string with [antiquotation](antiquotation) is allowed, as `pkgs.nix` is a derivation.
+That is, ultimately `pkgs.nix` boils down to a call to `derivation`.

 The resulting string is the file system path where the build result of that derivation will end up.

+There is more depth to the inner workings of derivations, but at this point it should be enough to know that such expressions evaluate to Nix store paths.

 </details>

-Antiquotation on Derivation values is used to refer to other build results as file system paths when declaring new build tasks.
+Antiquotation on derivations is used to refer to other build results as file system paths when declaring new build tasks.

 This allows constructing arbitrarily complex compositions of derivations with the Nix language.